unjs/governance/README.md

 Team members in general cannot:

-- Make official statements on issues in repos are not maintainer of
+- Make official statements on issues in repos they are not maintainer of
 - Requesting changes or approving other's pull-requests
 - Merge pull requests (docs are the exception and allowed all across)
 - Claim credits from other's projects